kamilion/PxIexpress/README.md

 * Large firmware storage device, partitioned.
 Potentially an eMMC device, bumping SD port 1 to a discrete SD to USB controller?
 * Processor bringup by coreboot, loading blobs from a signed firmware image over 16MB in size.
 (Nonfree blobs here still?)
 * Hypervisor should be resident in firmware, default linux operating system rootfs image is resident in tmpfs as a >1GB squashfs image.
-* Initial implimentation will be based upon the Xen virtalization layer, allowing dom0s other than linux to be signed and booted.
+* Initial implimentation will be based upon the Xen virtualization layer, allowing dom0s other than linux to be signed and booted.
 * OS-agnostic, but a certain vendor widely known as wintel likely would not boot natively.
 (But probably work fine as a paravirtualization guest or under HVM with qemu devices)
 * Heavy reliance on running signed binaries, and allowing isolated guests to run unsigned, potentially malicious, code of their choice.
 * Virtualization Guests are isolated from each other to as strong of a degree as Xen can reasonably enforce.